Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

 where we have introduced the effective potential $V_{\text{eff}}(x) \equiv (\U \ast \rho)(x) = \int dx' \U(x-x') \rho(x')$.
 In this Curie-Weiss mean-field picture, each particle evolves in an effective potential that results from the forces exerted by its neighbors, as depicted in Fig.~\ref{fig:mean-field-schematic}a.
 Since $V_{\rm eff}$ depends on $\rho$, Eqs.~\eqref{eq:CWr}-\eqref{eq:CWm} form a non-linear system of equations that must be solved self-consistently.

-Before doing so, it is instructive to consider Eqs.~\eqref{eq:CWr}-\eqref{eq:CWm} for an arbitrary external potential $V_{\rm eff}\to V$, a problem that can be solved exactly.
-To do so, we rewrite~\eqref{eq:CWr} as a continuity equation $\dot \rho=-\partial_x {J}$ where the steady state particle current $J$ can be computed as~\cite{metzger_exceptions_companion}
+Before doing so, it is instructive to consider Eqs.~\eqref{eq:CWr}-\eqref{eq:CWm} for an arbitrary external potential $V_{\rm eff}\to V$, a problem that can be solved exactly {using standard methods~\cite{tailleur_statistical_2008}.
+Rewriting}~\eqref{eq:CWr} as a continuity equation $\dot \rho=-\partial_x {J}$, {direct algebra, detailed in~\cite{metzger_exceptions_companion}, show the} particle current $J$ {to be given by:}